MicrosoftDocs/query-docs/query-languages/dax/convert-function-dax.md

 The function returns an error when a value cannot be converted to the specified data type.

 DAX calculated columns must be of a single data type.
-Since MEDIAN and MEDIANX functions over an integer column return mixed data types, either integer or double, the following calculated column expression will return an error as a result:
+Since MEDIAN and MEDIANX functions over an integer column return mixed data types, either integer or double, the following calculated column expression will return an error as a result: `MedianNumberCarsOwned = MEDIAN(DimCustomer[NumberCarsOwned])`
-`MedianNumberCarsOwned = MEDIAN(DimCustomer[NumberCarsOwned])`
+To avoid mixed data types, change the expression to always return the double data type, for example:
-To avoid mixed data types, change the expression to always return the double data type, for example, `MedianNumberCarsOwned = MEDIANX(DimCustomer, CONVERT([NumberCarsOwned], DOUBLE))`
+`MedianNumberCarsOwned = MEDIANX(DimCustomer, CONVERT([NumberCarsOwned], DOUBLE))`

 ## Example